JetBrains/projector-installer/README.md

 [![JetBrains incubator project](https://jb.gg/badges/incubator.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-Install, configure and run JetBrains IDEs with Projector Server in Linux or [WSL](https://docs.microsoft.com/windows/wsl/).
+Install, configure and run JetBrains IDEs with Projector Server on Linux or in [WSL](https://docs.microsoft.com/windows/wsl/).

 ## Install
 To use projector-installer you need machine with Linux (or WSL) and with Python 3.6 or higher.

-### install from PiPi
+### install from PyPi
 ```bash
 pip3 install projector-installer
 ```